softwaresaved/recipy-test/Deployment.md

 ...as above...
 ```

-Resolve this issue or, if it cannot be resolved, recommend that Windows/Git Bash/Anaconda users use `recipy gui`.
+Resolve this issue or, if it cannot be resolved, recommend that Windows/Git Bash/Anaconda users use `recipy gui` (already logged as recipy issue [98](https://github.com/recipy/recipy/issues/98)).

-`recipy latest` raises `IndexError: list index out of range` if there are no runs:
+**Issue:** `recipy latest` raises `IndexError: list index out of range` if there are no runs:

 ```
 $ recipy latest